Robdel12/Thumper/README.md

 Thumper
 =======

-Simple infinite responsive grid system built to work in any web application, CMS, or blog.
-This grid comes in two flavors: vanilla CSS and LESS
+Simple responsive grid system built to work in any web application, CMS, or blog.

+Check out the Example folder to see how to get started using Thumper